defenseunicorns-labs/uds-rke2-demo/docs/deploy-uds-on-rke2.md

 #### Zarf

-The [zarf init](https://docs.zarf.dev/ref/init-package/#_top) package will bootstrap your cluster and make it airgap ready.
+The [zarf init](https://docs.zarf.dev/ref/init-package/#_top) package will bootstrap your cluster and make it airgap-ready.
 This is typically included as part of the `uds-bundle.yaml` when installing UDS.

 ### Installing UDS

-With all prequesites satisfied, UDS is ready to be installed in the cluster.
+With all prerequisites satisfied, UDS is ready to be installed in the cluster.
 You can use the [automation](https://github.com/defenseunicorns/uds-core/blob/main/src/loki/values/values.yaml#L32) in the demo repo to install UDS with a single command.

 Otherwise, a sample [uds-bundle.yaml](https://github.com/defenseunicorns/uds-rke2-demo/blob/main/uds-bundle.yaml) is provided for reference and is partially shown below: